Elgg/Elgg/docs/guides/views.rst

 	When considering long-term maintenance, overriding views in the core and bundled plugins has a cost:
 	Upgrades may bring changes in views, and if you have overridden them, you will not get those changes.

-	You may instead want to :ref:`alter the input <guides/views#altering-view-input>` or the :ref:`the output <guides/views#altering-view-output>` of the view via plugin hooks.
+	You may instead want to alter :ref:`the input <guides/views#altering-view-input>` or :ref:`the output <guides/views#altering-view-output>` of the view via plugin hooks.

 .. note::

 	Elgg caches view locations.
 This means that you should disable the system cache while developing with views.
-	When you install the changes to a production environment you mush flush the caches.
+	When you install the changes to a production environment you must flush the caches.

 Extending views
 ---------------